 Ibiza Airport is situated only 7 kilometres from Ibiza town and services an incredible 4 million passengers each year, despite the indigenous population being less that 120,000.
 Facilities at the airport include car hire desks, duty free shopping, restaurants, cafeterias, ATMs, internet access terminals and a post office.

 Ibiza is the party capital of the world.
 Famous (or indeed infamous!) nightclubs include Pacha, Amnesia, Eden, Space and Paradis, with these and so many more venues rocking this island every evening.
 Visitors with a sweet tooth are also well catered for on the island with Flaons (cakes) being a local speciality and are available everywhere.

-And of course let’s not forget the beaches and world renowned night clubs!
+Let’s not forget the beaches and world renowned night clubs.
 Ibiza is part of the Balearic Islands, 79 kilometres from Valencia.
 For those of a quieter disposition, the island is a mixed World Heritage Site due the city’s unique architecture and the island’s extensive sea life.
 The island has a real rustic beauty and over half its area is covered in thick pine tree forests.
 Ibiza has an incredible 80 beaches and vibrant night life so party on!

 1. Ibiza Old Town

 A UNESCO World Heritage Site, Ibiza Old Town is a wondrous place filled with intrigue!
 Take a trip through the narrow cobblestone streets and see colourful markets, Elivissa and Formentera archaeological museums, Puig des Molins cemetery with over 3,500 burial chambers, roman stone street statues, the main square of Plaza de Vila, Gothic Catalan buildings, private chapels, art galleries, gift shops and quaint restaurants!
 And not forgetting the picturesque port!